-- Students may only hold one leadership position at a time - Students may only hold the same leadership position every second year unless no other students are interested (e.g. If a student is Class Captain in Year 2, they may not be Class Captain again until Year 4.
-However, they may hold a different leadership position in Year 3). - Each leadership position will be made available for equal numbers of boys and girls, unless there are no students of a particular gender wishing to apply for the position or there is a gender imbalance - Student will not be eligible for a leadership position if, at the time of selection, they are on a Behaviour Contract - Selection for the various leadership positions will be undertaken consistently across the school - The responsibilities and opportunities attached to each leadership role will be made clear to students before voting occurs - Students will be expected to follow the Student Leaders' Code of Conduct - Student Leaders who are not upholding the Student Leaders' Code of Conduct will receive the following consequences consistent with the school's Student Wellbeing Policy: - Students who receive a Red Behaviour Reminder will be counselled about the implications of their behaviour on their leadership position - Students who are on a Behaviour Contract will lose their position for the period of the contract - In exceptional circumstances, the principal will use their discretion over final decisions
+- Students may only hold one leadership position at a time (except for Library Monitor and IT Techspert) - Students may only hold the same leadership position every second year unless no other students are interested (e.g. If a student is Class Captain in Year 2, they may not be Class Captain again until Year 4.
+However, they may hold a different leadership position in Year 3). - Students will not be eligible for a leadership position if, at the time of selection, they are on a Behaviour Contract and/or have been suspended during a Semester. - Selection for the various leadership positions will be undertaken consistently across the school. - Students must be present on the day of speeches/selection for a leadership position unless they are away on identified school business. - The responsibilities and opportunities attached to each leadership role will be made clear to students before voting occurs. - Students will be expected to follow the Student Leaders' Code of Conduct. - If a Student Leader leaves during the year their position will not be filled. - Student Leaders who are not upholding the Student Leaders' Code of Conduct will receive the following consequences consistent with the school's Student Wellbeing Guidelines: - Students who receive a Green Behaviour Reminder will be counselled about the implications of their behaviour on their leadership position. - Students who are on a Behaviour Contract will lose their position for the period of the contract. - In exceptional circumstances, the Principal will use their discretion over final decisions in regard to students keeping their positions.